weinzbw/EECS-581-Final-Project/Sprint4/accounting.md

 * Updated Inventory with Sam's implementation
 * Added savestates to savestate/savedata to account for more gamestates
 * Added a win state
+* Added functionality for Crowbar on the Keyboard
+* Added functionality for Keyboard Key on the Safe
+* Added Thing 1/2 to the Safe
+* Added Thing 2/2 to the Cellar
+* Updated blender logic
+* Ensured all room backgrounds get updated as savestate updates

 ---